warrenween/SigmaCoin/README.md

-# nanodb
+## nanodb
-Simple file based database
+Simple file based database.
+Designed to use as little memory, as possible.